abbyyelton/My-Gift-Closet/README.md

 Future Version Features: Add recipients, add holidays, calendar, reminders when holidays approach, ability to archive old holidays

-My Gift Closet requires NPM so make sure it's installed before beginning.
+My Gift Closet requires NPM and MongoDB, so make sure they are installed before beginning.

 1. Clone the repository
 2. Go to your My-Gift-Closet directory